How to offset carbon emissions: a step-by-step guide

 Learn how to offset carbon emissions with this practical, step-by-step guide for sustainability managers.
 Discover how to calculate, reduce, and compensate your carbon footprint - and why partnering with Cawa can streamline the entire process of purchasing high-quality carbon credits.

 Climate change is one of the most pressing challenges facing organizations today.
-With over half of global emissions coming from just 36 companies (The Guardian), the corporate sector has a massive role - and responsibility - in reversing climate damage.
+With over half of global emissions coming from just 36 companies, the corporate sector has a massive role – and responsibility – in reversing climate damage.

 3 steps to compensate your carbon emissions